SlavkoMuzdeka/Web-Shop/README.md

 ##### JDK 17

 Java Development Kit (JDK) installed on your machine.
-Follow the instructions to install the latest version of JDK for your platform from the official Oracle website. [jdk docs](https://www.oracle.com/java/technologies/downloads/)
+Follow the instructions to install the latest version of JDK for your platform from the official Oracle website -> [jdk docs](https://www.oracle.com/java/technologies/downloads/)

 #### Database Setup